oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 ```
 ./gradlew -Pprod bootJar jibDockerBuild
 ```
+The default Docker resource settings may not be enough to run this project.
+You may need to bump them.
+These settings worked for me.
+- CPUs: 8
+- Memory: 25 GB
+- Swap: 2 GB
+- Disk image size: 120 GB

 Navigate to the `docker-compose` directory and run the app.
 You can use the `-d` param to run it as a daemon but for the moment I like seeing the logs.
 You're just running this in Docker Compose as a warm-up for the Azure deployment anyway.